-- 1. To display the Server Access Configuration dialog box, use one of the following options: - From the Windows Start menu, click Start > All Programs > Micro Focus Enterprise Developer > Configuration > Mainframe Access Configuration.
+- 1. To display the Server Access Configuration dialog box, use one of the following options: - From the Windows Start menu, click Start > All Programs > Micro Focus Enterprise Developer > Configuration > Mainframe Access Configuration. - From the Compare and Synchronization Monitor main screen, on the Options menu, select Mainframe Access Configuration.

-Click the MFDaemon tab.
+2. Click the MFDaemon tab.